Join our team on Samos!

 How the team works together

 We bring together a culturally diverse team of 20+ people from over 15 different countries.
 This diversity is something to be celebrated.
 However, it comes with unique challenges when working together as a team.
-Our Code of Conduct is based on a collection of lessons learned along the way, which help us all work together in a respectful, sustainable, and safe environment.
+Our Code of Conduct is based on lessons learned along the way, which help us all work together in a respectful, sustainable, and safe environment.
 Everyone on the team has agreed to adhere to these guidelines while at Samos Volunteers.

 You can read our Code of Conduct here.